wonderwind271/VE401_TA/other related materials/something about VE401 SP22 project/circumstance.md

 ### Honor Council Process

 You know, I'm a member of honor council.
 Once the honor council start the investigation of my case, my position is suspended.
 Finally, I'm found innocent, together with other group members except Mai Yuqi.
-The memorandum for this case that I received is also attached [here](2207006_22SP_ECE4010J_Shuyu Wu_Yuqi Mai_Hanwen Zhang_Yuyang Chen_Hanlin Gao.docx).
+The memorandum for this case that I received is also attached [here](2207006_22SP_ECE4010J_Shuyu Wu_Yuqi Mai_Hanwen Zhang_Yuyang Chen_Hanlin Gao.docx) .
 My position in Honor Council is reinstated once after the innocent decision (about 5 minutes after the hearing).
 Notice that for honor council member, it's strictly forbidden to show investigated students' memorandum to others, of course.
 However, my position here is the accused.
 Now it's my right to give up my privacy.

 By the way, I think I'm the very few students who have attended hearing with two different position: the accused and the member of Honor Council.